PalMassimo/learning-background/Terraform/Notes.md

 |   |-- exampleB/
 |       |-- main.tf
 ```

+### Terraform Private Registry
+Terraform Cloud allows users users to publish and mantain custom modules within their organization, providing a secure and controlled environment for sharing infrastructure configurations.

+The source strings for private registry modules have source strings as public registry, but with an added hostname prefix `hostname/namespace/name/provider`

 ### Terraform Workspaces
 Terraform allows to have multiple workspaces, with each of the workspace we can have different set of environment variable associated.
 The command to work with workspaces is `terraform workspace`.
 To show all possible commands associated, run `terraform workspace -h`